 At this point, I became interested in learning about cork.
 How do they make cork fabric, floorboards, and wine stoppers?
 Where does it come from?
 What gives it its natural properties that lend to its use in so many different things, properties that are unique to natural cork?

 I soon started doing research, and learned that there was so much more to cork than I’d ever realized.
 Cork is truly one of man’s best friends in the plant kingdom, and always has been.

 These qualities are all possible because of Suberin, the naturally occurring substance stored inside of cork cells.
 Suberin is a wax, which makes it hydrophobic like a fat, but a solid, malleable, rubbery structure at ambient temperature.
 A wax doesn’t melt at high temperatures or freeze at cold temperatures.
 But, it repels water and is insoluble in water.

-This was the spark that created How Cork.
+This was the spark that created HowCork.
 My partner and I realized, while spending time in both Europe and America, that cork products were nearly unheard of in America, and very difficult to find.
-So, we decided to take action and open How Cork, sourcing beautiful cork accessories to help spread the word about the importance of using cork material in new and innovative ways.
+So, we decided to take action and open HowCork, sourcing beautiful cork accessories from ethical brands around the world (mainly in Portugal) to help spread the word about the importance of using cork material in new and innovative ways.

 People have begun to take notice of cork, as designers look for new ways to replace unsustainable, polluting materials such as leather and synthetic petrochemical fabrics.
 Slow Fashion is taking hold, and we are only at the very beginning of the move toward renewable resources in the textile industry.
 Cork has been used since ancient times, and cork has a huge role to play in the world that we create moving forward.